- Firm set up

 A partner will be required to tick that all work is completed, and set a date for the file to be locked down.
 When this date has passed, the file will be locked and accessible in read only mode.
 For further information on how to fill out the Completion & Archive section in a file click here.

 Tips and tricks: Once a File has been completed and archived it will no longer be editable.
-In order edit an archived file, you need to contact MyWorkpapers by email with partner consent to request that the file be un-archived.
+To edit an archived file, you need to contact MyWorkpapers by email with partner consent to request that the file be un-archived.